Instructor: Kenny Morrell

 4. Express your ideas clearly, concisely, and politely and supporting your views with appropriate evidence

 The format of the discussion may vary, and other activities such as debates and working on assignments in small groups may take place during the colloquia.
-In every colloquium, regardless of the format, we will observe a professional decorum during class.
-Here are the guidelines:
+In every colloquium, regardless of the format, we will observe a professional decorum and comply with the following guidelines:

-2. Bring the texts we are discussing to class along with your project notebook (as described below) and the tools you will need to record your thoughts in the notebook (e.g., pencils or pens).
+3. You MUST bring your project notebook (as described below) and the tools you need to record your thoughts in the notebook (e.g., pencils or pens).
 You may not take notes on a laptop.
 The act of typing not only disrupts the conversation it is also yields fewer cognitive benefits.
 (For more on this, see Mueller and Oppenheimer 2014.)

-3. You will complete an online quiz at the beginning of each class session, as described below, so you will need to access the Internet, for example with a smartphone, tablet, or laptop.
-After you take the quiz, you may continue to use a tablet to access the readings, if you are using digital editions.
+4. You will complete an online quiz at the beginning of each class session, as described below, so you will need to access the Internet, for example with a smartphone, tablet, or laptop.
+After you take the quiz, you may continue to use a tablet to access digital versions of the readings.
 You may NOT use smartphones or laptops and MUST put them away for the duration of the class.
 Only one member of the class, the ereunētés, as described below may use their laptop.
 During your time in class and the plenary sessions, you will have to forego making or receiving phone calls, reading or sending text messages, reading or sending email, accessing and updating your various social media channels, or visiting online resources unless directed by me, your professor, as part of the activities of the colloquium.
 You can and should concentrate on what your academic mentors and peers have to say about the readings and topics of discussion and, if possible, share your own thoughtful views with them.

 4. Unless there is some emergency you should plan on remaining in class for the full fifty-minute period.
 Having to check text messages does not constitute an emergency.
 Please use the restroom before colloquium or wait until after and bring an adequate supply of tissue, if your nose is running.

 5. You may bring a beverage to class but dispose of chewing gum before the colloquium begins.
-Do not bring food (unless it is a special occasion, you bring enough for everyone in the section, and you have made arrangements with the professor in advance).
+Do not bring food (unless it is a special occasion, you bring enough for everyone in the section, and you have made arrangements with me, your professor, in advance).

 Please bear in mind that the time we spend in the colloquia will never be sufficient to address the full range of ideas, topics, and concerns that will arise from engaging with the materials we study.
 Typically, for each colloquium we will discuss just one topic.
 Your responsibility for the assigned readings, therefore, will extend well beyond what we can explicitly cover in class during any one colloquium.

 We will record colloquium meetings and make them available on YouTube where participants will be able to access them on the Zētēsis Courses channel.
 Participants in the colloquia will serve four roles, as assigned randomly using random.org: the epistātēs (ἐπιστάτης), who will initiate and direct the discussion, the ereunētés (ἐρευνητής), the researcher, who will manage access to online information to supplement the conversations, the optēr (ὀπτήρ), who will manage the videography, and the statistikológos (στατιστικολόγος), who will track the discussion and score contributions to the discussion based on an evaluative rubric.
-Serving as statistikológoi may require some work after class, depending on how well accurately and attentively they score the students’ comments during the course of the discussion.
-The statistikológoi may have to review the recordings on YouTube to ensure accuracy.
-To receive their ten extra points quiz points, the statistikológos will return the scoresheet the following class meeting.
-The scorecards will constitute documentation of attendance and participation in colloquia.
+Serving as statistikológoi may call for reviewing the recordings on YouTube to ensure the accuracy of the scoring.
+The statistikológoi will have to spend a very modest amount of time outside of class to complete an overall assessment of the discussion.
+If they turn the completed scorecard in at the beginning of the NEXT class meeting, they will received ten extra credit points, which they can add to their quiz scores.

-There will be thirty-five colloquia this semester.
-I will expect every student to participate significantly in at least thirty-two of those discussions.
+There will be thirty-seven colloquia this semester.
+I will expect every student to participate significantly in at least thirty-four of those discussions.
 Making two complete and substantive contributions to the discussion will constitute significant participation, for which you will receive a point.
 Failing to contribute substantively will yield a zero for the day.
-At the end of the semester, I will divide the number of points you have accumulated by thirty-two.
-That score, a percentage, will represent your grade for the discussion component of the course, which constitutes twenty percent (20%) of your final grade.
+At the end of the semester, I will divide the number of points you have accumulated by thirty-four.
+That score will represent your grade for the discussion component of the course, which constitutes twenty-five percent of your final grade.
 The scorecard will document your participation in the discussion.
 Those who serve as epistātēs, ereunētés, optēr, and statistikológos will automatically receive a point for the colloquium.
 They are welcome and should, whenever possible, contribute to the discussion, but their first priority is to fulfill their responsibilities for the production of the colloquium.

-Engaging thoughtfully with the readings before (and after) the common sessions and colloquia has historically included such activities as
+Engaging thoughtfully with the readings during these study sessions typically includes such activities as

 1. Marking the text (underlining, highlighting)

-4. Writing brief summaries of the readings and outlines of the arguments
+3. Writing brief summaries of the readings and outlines of the arguments.

 So why are written reports necessary at all?
 They obviously can’t provide timely information.
 What they do is constitute an archive of data, help to validate ad hoc inputs, and catch, in safety net fashion, anything you may have missed.
 But reports also have another totally different function.
 As they are formulated and written, the author is forced to be more precise than he might be verbally.
 Hence their value stems from the discipline and the thinking the writer is forced to impose upon himself as he identifies and deals with trouble spots in his presentation.
 Reports are more medium of self discipline than a way to communicate information.
 Writing the report is important; reading it often is not” (48).